AWunder2003/ProbStoh/README.md

 # ProbStoh
-Probability and Stochastics knowledge with a hint of measure theory
+Probability and Stochastics knowledge.
+Financial mathematics knowledge.
+Also a document on "proving" the Black_Litterman model.